Capgemini/Apollo/docs/roadmap.md

 - [ ] Authentication and authorization for Marathon
 - [ ] Application dynamic firewalls (using consul template)
 - [ ] Network and Data encryption with IPsec
-- [x] Utilise Docker Audit Toolkit in CI
-- [ ] Add AppArmor to docker containers
+- [ ] Add AppArmor/Seccomp profiles to docker containers

 Demonstrators / Examples
 ------------------------